RockefellerArchiveCenter/dm-transfer-workflow/transfer/setup.rst

 Destination Folders
 -------------------

+Newly created disk transfers are stored on the transfer server (Z or V drive).
+On the Z drive, there is one folder per accession, and within these folders, one folder per digital media number.

 All transfers are stored in a directory with the name of the auto-generated ID.
 These directories are located in a parent directory with the FA or Accession number.